Frando/frn-app-xml/README.md

 ### Extension

 See `src/Rdl` and `src/FreeFm` for two implementations.
 Both are Drupal-based.
 For other PHP based CMS the implementation could look similar (see `DrupalAdapterBase.php`).

+The implementation of each backend is three-fold:

+1) `Command`: Symfony console command.
+Extend `GenreateCommandBase.php` and just call `createXml`, passing an `XmlCreator`.

+2) `XmlCreator`: A class implementing `XmlCreatorInterface`.
+Extend `XmlCreatorBase` and implement the stub methods, returning a `\DOMElement` for the different sections of the XML. `getBroadcast` is called for each broadcast returned from the `Adapter` and should return a `\DOMElement` for each.

+3) `Adapter`: Return a list of broadcasts (shows) to be included in the XML.
+All logic and communication towards a specific backend should happen here.

+Copying the existing implementations and changing things where required should be the easiest.

+Note that commands are not auto-discovered, but have to be registered with the application in `frn-app-xml.php`.